DSpace/RestContract/csrf-tokens.md

 `X-XSRF-TOKEN` header to the value in the `DSPACE-XSRF-COOKIE` Cookie.
 If the values match, the request proceeds.
 If the values do not match, a `403 Forbidden` error is returned.
    * Keep in mind that if the `DSPACE-XSRF-COOKIE` Cookie was blocked (or not sent back to the REST API) during this process, the same error will occur.
 So, you must ensure this Cookie is sent back (when using a browser this is usually done automatically, provided the `SameSite` settings allow it)

+## How does CSRF protection work in DSpace User Interface?

+The DSpace User Interface includes some minor customizations to the default [CSRF protection built into Angular](https://angular.io/guide/http-security-xsrf-protection) based on the behavior of the backend.

+Here's how it works:
+1. The User Interface submits a request to the REST API which generates a CSRF Token (as described above).
+2. The REST API sends the generated CSRF Token to the User Interface in an HTTP header named `DSPACE-XSRF-TOKEN`.
+    * NOTE: The User Interface is unable to "see" the `DSPACE-XSRF-COOKIE` cookie where the REST API also stores this token.
+This cookie has `HttpOnly` which makes it unreadable to Javascript.
+In addition, the User Interface and REST API may be on separate domains (which will often results in the web browser blocking the cross-domain cookie).
+3. The User Interface reads the CSRF Token from the `DSPACE-XSRF-TOKEN` header and **stores it** in a client-side cookie named `XSRF-TOKEN` (as this is the default cookie name that Angular apps use for reading a CSRF token).
+4. When the User Interface nexts sends a modifying request (`POST`, `PUT`, `PATCH`, `DELETE`, etc), it *reads* the current CSRF Token from the client-side `XSRF-TOKEN` cookie and then **copies it** into the `X-XSRF-TOKEN` HTTP Header to send back to the REST API.
+5. On each later response from the REST API, the User Interface watches for changes to the CSRF Token by checking for the `DSPACE-XSRF-TOKEN` header.
+If changes are found, it copies the new token into the client-side cookie named `XSRF-TOKEN` for future requests.